Wisdom Behind The Wood #3: Why Black Cherry Is Our Most Underrated Wood

 Freshly Milled Cherry (Left) vs Aged Cherry (Right)

-Thank you for taking the time to read!
+Thank you for taking the time to read about black cherry wood!
 Come back next month to learn about the science of wood movement and how understanding that principle can help keep your board in excellent shape for years to come.

 About Nolan Russell